ts-defold/ts-defold.github.io/content/gettingstarted/templates.md

 template that all other templates derive from.
 It provides the initial project setup, configuration files, and plugins required to start a new ***ts-defold*** project.

+## War Battles Template
+If you're looking to learn the basics of Defold and ts-defold, the [War Battles template](https://github.com/ts-defold/tsd-template-war-battles) is a great starting point.

 ## Template Development & Discovery
 Current templates use the [ts-defold-template](https://github.com/topics/ts-defold-template) topic on Github and the repo names adhere to the pattern `tsd-template-*` for easier